-YouScript is a leader in precision medication management.
-A leader in clinical decision support analytics software that evaluates potential drug-drug and gene-drug interactions.
+YouScript is a leader in precision medication management and clinical decision support analytics software evaluating potential drug-drug and gene-drug interactions.
 Backed by a powerful combination of innovative analytics software and expert staff, YouScript has a longstanding commitment to the prevention of dangerous and life-threatening adverse drug events (ADEs).

 At YouScript, our mission is to save lives, improve patient care and reduce costs by eliminating avoidable adverse drug events.
 Based on over 14,000 curated references, our patented medication management system is the only commercially available tool to assess the cumulative effect of a patient’s genetics and entire drug regimen.
 Our tools are used by value-based healthcare organizations, providers, and payers interested in bending the healthcare cost curve with the power of precision medicine.